MuneshVarma/MuneshVarma/README.md

-- 👋 Hi, I’m @MuneshVarma
+- 👋 Hi, I’m Munesh Varma.
 - 👀 I am an aspiring Data Scientist who wants to have a growth oriented and challenging career, where I can contribute my knowledge and skills to the organization and enhance my experience through continuous learning and team work.